The Church of Jesus Christ of Latter-day Saints in South Korea: 1950–1962: The Korean War and missionary efforts

-During a visit to Korea in 1955, member of the Quorum of the Twelve Apostles Joseph Fielding Smith dedicated Korea for missionary work on August 2, 1955.
-Even though the LDS Church was not recognized by the Korean government as an official ecclesiastical organization, Kim became president of the Korean District of the Northern Far East Mission.
+During a visit to Korea in 1955, Joseph Fielding Smith, of the church's Quorum of the Twelve Apostles dedicated Korea for missionary work on August 2, 1955.
+Even though the church was not recognized by the Korean government as an official ecclesiastical organization, Kim became president of the Korean District of the Northern Far East Mission.
 Additionally, servicemen branches and native Korean branches were separated and church branches were officially created in Seoul and Pusan.
-Kim helped president of the Northern Far East Mission, Paul C. Andrus, get the Church recognized by the government, lease a missionary house, and obtain the approval of the missionaries' visas.
-Having been transferred from missions in Japan, Don G. Powell and Richard L. Detton were the first Mormon missionaries in Korea; they arrived on April 20, 1956.
-Six more missionaries were sent to Korea the following summer; four of them went to Pusan.
+Kim helped Paul C. Andrus, president of the Northern Far East Mission, get the church recognized by the government, lease a missionary house, and obtain the approval of visas for the missionaries.
+Having been transferred from missions in Japan, Don G. Powell and Richard L. Detton were the church's first missionaries in Korea.
+They arrived on April 20, 1956.
+Six more missionaries were sent to Korea the following summer, with four of them going to Pusan.

 Due to postwar conditions in Korea, in summer 1958, half of the missionaries became sick with hepatitis.
 Missionaries had difficulties learning Korean.
 Church materials such as the Book of Mormon and hymnbooks were not translated into Korean until over a year after full-time missionary work began.
 Kim translated the Articles of Faith and the sacrament prayers, but missionaries still had difficulties communicating in Korean.
 Missionaries were sent translated tracts and pamphlets in September 1957, replacing ones in the Japanese language they had been previously using.
 For the next few years, missionaries were getting about eighteen baptisms a year, which was the highest of any mission at the time.
 This high rate of baptisms plateaued in 1964.
 Eighty percent of original converts were male, and this trend continued into the 1970s with over half of converts being male.
 At first, this was likely due to more contact between servicemen and Korean men.
 However, after the Korean War, the trend likely continued due to Korea's male-oriented society.
 Missionary work targeted men rather than women, by policy.
 After the economic effects of the Korean War began to diminish, Korean's interest in religion diminished as well and baptisms declined beginning in 1965.